Here is what 15 years’ board recruitment experience has taught me about why people get appointed

 - They persevere: Perseverance is probably the most common attribute that all successful NEDs have in common.
 Each recognise that to be successful in their NED career, perseverance is essential.
 For some, it will be about engaging in the business where others might pull back.
 For others, it will mean diarising time to dedicate to networking functions, attending events in environments where they might not be known; it might mean taking calls from or having coffee with people that want their help (without an expectation of getting something in return) or giving their time to educate others on what it is to be an NED.

-On reflection, there might be one more element.
-I find a common trait amongst successful NEDs is their desire to serve – rather than be served.
+On reflection, I find a common trait amongst successful NEDs is their desire to serve – rather than be served.
 They consider themselves stewards of the business/organisation they sit on the board of.
 This is an important trait, not only because the opposite desire is entirely unattractive but also because it goes some way to evidence their ability to work effectively in a board environment.

 About the Author